 Students on this pathway have the benefit of being based in the only sociology department in the UK solely dedicated to graduate research.
 The Department is also the only UK sociology department with a majority of staff specialising in empirical, quantitative research methods alongside their substantive areas of interest.
 The Department emphasises methodological rigour in quantitative and qualitative research alike.
 It prides itself on the wide range of methods applied, from ethnographic studies, survey research, and experiments, to agent-based modelling.
 Research design, data collection and high level analysis training have always been the core business for the Department.

-The Sociology pathway offers 1+3 and 2+2 routes for students entering without a Masters qualificationty that meets the 2015 ERSC Training Guidelines:
+The Sociology pathway offers 1+3.5 and 2+2.5 routes for students entering without a Masters qualification that meets the 2022 ERSC Training Guidelines:

 Information about all three programmes can be found on Graduate Study page of the Department’s website.

 Students are able to access internships at institutions where alumni are regularly employed.
 Examples include the OECD, UK-based think tanks, and different national and local governments (in the UK and abroad).